Iamtsquare07/text-editor-js/README.md

 Preview on: https://codepen.io/iamtsquare07/full/MWLgoWO

-Yes, I am still using the execCommand for most of the functionalities until it's replaced with something else or when it's completely depreciated.
+I am still using the execCommand for most of the functionalities until it's replaced with something else or when it's completely depreciated.
 However, I am currently looking for alternatives and would appreciate it if you have any suggestions for me.
 Feel free to open a pull request or comment if you have any suggestions.